 We know what a brit milah is – it’s the circumcision ceremony that officially welcomes Jewish baby boys into the nation of Israel.
 But where did this whole thing begin?
-And what is its real significance?
-In this parsha we encounter the very first brit milah that Abraham performed on himself and all the male members of his household.
-What was so important about this ritual?
-Why was circumcision the sign of the covenant between God and Abraham?
-And how is it relevant to us today?
+And what is its real significance today?

-We can find some answer by taking a closer look into the story of Abraham’s brit milah.
-In this video, Rabbi Fohrman finds clues in the language of the text to reveal the deeper meaning of the covenant between Abraham and God.
-Exploring this story from the inside out will help us discover fascinating insights into what it means for us to be connected to God, and for God to be connected to us.
+We can find some answers by taking a closer look at the story of the Abrahamic Covenant.
+In this video, Rabbi Fohrman finds clues in the language of the text to reveal the deeper meaning of God's covenant with Abraham.
+Exploring this covenant from the inside out reveals fascinating insights into what it means for us to be connected to God, and for God to be connected to us.

 Hi everybody, this is Rabbi David Fohrman and welcome to Parshat Lech Lecha.

 When we think of Torah commentary, what do we think about?
 Usually we think about people like Rashi, the Ramban, and Sforno; but what if sometimes, the Torah is its own commentary?
 What if Torah uses discrete tools as a way of embedding commentary within its text?

 Studying the Abrahamic Covenant Through a New Lens